uberVU/elasticboard/README.md

 ##Prototype architecture

+*Right now we support one repository per deployment.*

 The **dashboard** provides the user with data visualization.
 It gets all the data it needs from the ElasticSearch service.
 Right now this is fulfilled by Kibana.